omgnetwork/ewallet/README.md

 mix deps.get
 ```

 You may need to set some environment variables before proceeding.
+You can use `export ENV=value` to set environment variables in the current session (or you can add them to whatever profile file you're using).

 __It is important to understand that the eWallet actually connects to two different databases.
 The first one, the local ledger database, is only used to store transactions, making it easier for audits.
 The second one contains, well, everything else.__